jfcloutier/karma_system/design_notes/acting.md

-  possible --> feasible : the plan could be executed by the umwelt possible --> not_feasible : the plan can not be executed by the umwelt not_feasible --> [*] feasible --> executed : the plan was executed executed --> successful : the goal was achieved successful --> [*] executed --> [*]
+  possible --> feasible : the plan could be executed by the umwelt possible --> not_feasible : the plan can not be executed by the umwelt not_feasible --> [*] feasible --> executing : the plan is being executed executing --> executed : the plan was executed executed --> successful : the goal was achieved successful --> [*] executed --> [*]